Purple Line (VTA): History

 The entire Ohlone/Chynoweth–Almaden line was constructed at the same time as the original Guadalupe line; both lines opened for revenue service in 1991.
 The line is a branch off of the main line but was served mainly by a shuttle service, known as the Almaden Shuttle, with a few through trains to/from downtown and points beyond in rush hour only.
 The few through trips were discontinued in January 1993.
 The line is 1.25 mi long and is single-track except at its two terminals.

 Once the line begins to parallel Winfield Boulevard, the Almaden line runs on the right-of-way of an abandoned branch of the Southern Pacific Railroad.
 This branch (known as the Lick Branch) once served the quicksilver mining area of New Almaden, located south of San Jose.
 In later years, it ended at the current site of the Almaden Light Rail Station and served a lumber yard.
 The freight railroad was abandoned in 1981.

 Ridership on the Almaden Shuttle was notoriously poor.
 The Almaden Shuttle was proposed for cancellation in 2003 and 2004 as part of massive agency-wide service cuts as a result of the dot-com bust, especially considering that for many Almaden Valley residents who choose transit, VTA's number 13 bus duplicated the Almaden Shuttle's service (providing service to downtown San Jose via the Alum Rock–Santa Teresa line with only one transfer).
-If the Almaden Shuttle was canceled, it would have been the first federally-funded light rail line built after 1980 to ever cease service.
+If the Almaden Shuttle were canceled, it would have been the first federally funded light rail line built after 1980 ever to cease service.
 Ultimately, a decision was made to keep the shuttle and reduce service on parallel bus routes instead.

 VTA closed all three stations on this line for renovation in April 2008 to provide level boarding at all doors.
-In 2009, the line was again proposed to be discontinued, although modified weekend-only service was a possibility.
+In 2009, the line was again proposed for discontinuation, although modified weekend-only service was a possibility.

 In 2019, the Almaden Shuttle's color on system maps changed from orange to purple, in preparation for a Mountain View–Alum Rock Orange Line to be inaugurated later that year.
 In a 2019 draft plan, VTA proposed to end service on the Ohlone/Chynoweth–Almaden line in favor of a Route 80 bus line; the final approved plan called for termination of service on December 28, 2019, with the replacement being bus 64a.